slerman12/BrokenWisdoms-V2-in-progress/Philosophy/Fire.md

 Well, there are other kinds of fires, e.g., magnesium fires, that don't need water at all.

 In prehistoric times, fire on Earth was only observed from hydrocarbons, but yes.

+The manufactured fires, the industrial fires, the Urak-hai fires are all part of the definition now, too.